 The More You Suffer was recorded again at Studio Underground.
 It was released in April of 2003.
 The band also played at March Metal Meltdown in the USA and was billed alongside Halford, Immortal and others as part of the Metal Gods package in 2003.
 The band was forced to cancel a European tour with Misery Index in the spring of 2004, "Due to reasons beyond our control..."
 The band announced the release of a DVD called Destroy Live instead.
 Aren't You Dead Yet? was issued in August, 2004.

-The band disbanded in late 2011.
+The group disbanded in late 2011.
 The songs written by bassist Lars linden would be used in a new project called Delerium.
 Carnal Forge reformed in April of 2013.
 The band was singer Jens C. Mortensen, guitarists Jari Kuusisto and Petri Kuusisto, bassist Lars Lindén and new drummer Lawrence Dinamarca (Loch Vostok and Bleeding Utopia).
 The band was recording a demo.
 The band would release a single, called When All Else Fails, on April 30th of 2014.
 It included the songs Chemical Disincorporation and Bleed For Me.
 The latter song featured solos from Per Nilsson from Scar Symmetry and Mike Wead of King Diamond and Mercyful Fate fame.
+Carnal Forge was back with a 2019 album called Gun To Mouth Salvation through ViciSolum Productions in January.
+Jari Kuusisto had returned to the band.
+Singing was Tommie Wahlberg.
+The band had been on hiatus for three years in 2010.

 CARNAL FORGE - FIREDEMON - CENTURY MEDIA